wushilin/kafka_proxy/README.md

 # Kafka Proxy
 Use this if your backend is Confluent Cloud. it is super easy to setup, battery included.
 Scales to gigabits per second with only less than 10% CPU utilization on one core.

-Happily proxy 1.1GiB/s at 25% of a core.
+Pay respect to the power of Rust.
+The proxy happily proxy 1.1GiB/s at 25% of a core.

 Perf test (Kafka backend on RAMDISK)
 ```bash